Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 \subsection{Null-claspers, filtration $\calK_n(M)$ and finite type invariant}

 We shall recall definition of clasper surgery from \cite{Ha}.
 Let $M$ be a closed connected oriented Riemannian 3-manifold.
-A {\it tree clasper for a knot $K$ in $M$} is a connected surface immersed in $M$ consisting of {\it bands, nodes, leaves} and {\it disk-leaves} (as in Figure~\ref{fig:tree-clasper}).
+For simplicity, we assume that $H_1(M)$ is free abelian.
+A {\it tree clasper for a knot $K$ in $M$} is a compact connected surface immersed in $M$ consisting of {\it bands, nodes, leaves} and {\it disk-leaves} (as in Figure~\ref{fig:tree-clasper}).
 A band is an embedded 2-dimensional 1-handle, a node is an embedded 2-dimensional 0-handle on which three bands are attached.
 A leaf (resp. disk-leaf) is an embedded annulus (resp. an embedded 0-handle) on which a band is attached.
 The union of bands, nodes and leaves is embedded in $M\setminus K$, whereas a disk-leaf may intersect $K$ or leaves or bands transversally in its interior.

 A tree clasper without nodes is called an {\it $I$-clasper}.
 On an $I$-clasper, surgery is defined as follows.
 In this paper, we only consider $I$-clasper with at least one disk-leaves.
 Then surgery on such an $I$-clasper $C$ is defined as the replacement as in Figure~\ref{fig:surgery-I}.
-One may also consider surgery on a tree clasper by replacing nodes and disk-leaves with collections of leaves as in Figure~\ref{fig:tree-clasper}.
+One may also consider surgery on a tree clasper by replacing nodes and disk-leaves with collections of leaves as in Figure~\ref{fig:tree-clasper}, which can be realized by iterated applications of the moves in Figure~\ref{fig:surgery-I}.
+According to \cite{Ha}, the result of the surgery is determined uniquely up to isotopy.

-We say that a tree clasper for a nullhomologous knot $K$ in $M$ is {\it $M$-null} if its leaves consist of disk-leaves and at most one leaf that is nullhomologous in $M$.
+We say that a tree clasper for a nullhomologous knot $K$ in $M$ is {\it $M$-null} if its leaves consist of disk-leaves except at most one leaf that is nullhomologous in $M$.
 See Figure~\ref{fig:tree-clasper} for an example.
 A {\it strict tree clasper} is a tree clasper with only disk-leaves that intersect only with the knot $K$.
 The {\it degree} of a tree clasper $T$ is the number of nodes in $T$ plus 1.
 Let $K^T$ denote the knot in $M$ obtained from $K$ by surgery along the set of $I$-claspers associated to $T$.

 \begin{Lem} If $T$ is an $M$-null tree clasper for a nullhomologous knot $K$ in $M$, then $K^T$ is again a nullhomologous knot in $M$.
 Two nullhomologous knots in $M$ are related by surgeries on finitely many strict $I$-claspers and at most one $M$-null $I$-clasper. \end{Lem} \begin{proof} By Habiro's move 9 in \cite[Proposition~2.7]{Ha}, surgery on an $M$-null tree clasper can be replaced with a sequence of surgeries on $M$-null $I$-claspers, namely, $I$-claspers with only disk-leaves or that with one disk-leaf and one nullhomologous leaf in $M$.